-The state statutory provisions that authorized and required New Hampshire to explore and pursue a Section 1332 Waiver remain in effect.
-As such, they provide authority under state law for the continuation of the waiver at the state level.
+The state statutory provisions that authorized and required New Hampshire to pursue a Section 1332 Waiver remain in effect and, as such, provide authority under state law for the continuation of the waiver at the state level.

-Chaptered Law 346 of 2019, signed into law by Governor Sununu on October 2, 2019, amended New Hampshire RSA 404-G:12 to direct NHID to work with NHHP to establish a market stabilization program, such as a reinsurance program, for the state's individual market if doing so was supported by actuarial experts retained by NHID, with the program to be administered by NHHP.
-The law also amended RSA 420-N:6-a, which, together with New Hampshire RSA 404-G:12, authorized the state to apply for a Section 1332 Waiver and specifically directed the NHID to do so if such action was supported by the recommendations of actuarial experts, and to implement the program if the Section 1332 Waiver was granted.
-RSA 420-G:12 also authorized the Commissioner of Insurance to request the NHHP to develop a plan of operations to support the affordability and accessibility of health insurance in New Hampshire's individual health insurance market.
-As a result, NHID directed NHHP to develop a Reinsurance Risk Mechanism Plan of Operations that includes the Section 1332 Waiver program within the individual health insurance market.
+Chaptered Law 346 of 2019, signed into law by Governor Sununu on October 2, 2019, amended New Hampshire RSA 404-G:12 to direct NHID to work with NHHP to establish a market stabilization program, such as a reinsurance program, for the State's individual market if doing so was supported by actuarial experts retained by NHID, with the program to be administered by NHHP.
+The law also amended RSA 420-N:6-a, which directed the State to apply for a Section 1332 Waiver if such action was supported by the recommendations of actuarial experts, and to implement the program if the Section 1332 Waiver was granted.
+This provision in RSA 420-N:6-a remains in effect, authorizing the waiver and implementation of the program as authorized by the waiver.
+Further, RSA 404-G:1 was revised in 2023 to authorize a reinsurance program in an ongoing manner.

-As noted above, these provisions remain in effect, allowing for the continuation of the Section 1332 Waiver and Reinsurance Program at the state level.
-Further, pursuant to an Order issued by the NHID is 2020, NHHP has authority to assess its members to fund the state share to support the Reinsurance Program.
+Following the actuarial study that supported the creation of a reinsurance program.
+NHID issued an order directing NHHP to develop a Reinsurance Risk Mechanism Plan of Operations that includes the Section 1332 Waiver program within the individual health insurance market.
+Pursuant to the Order issued by the NHID in 2020, NHHP has authority to assess its members to fund the State share to support the Reinsurance Program.
 That Order also remains in effect.
 A supplemental order was issued on September 30, 2020 but makes only a technical change to the waiver.